JamesFultz/C-practice/README.md

 # C-practice
-some snippets and rando stuff playing around with C
+some snippets and rando stuff playing around with C.